macloo/python-beginners/flask/part5_deploy/README.md

 python freeze.py
 ```

 **If freezing worked:** Inside your Flask app folder, you’ll now see a new folder named *build*.
 Open it.
-Inside *build*, you’ll see a folder that has the same name as your Flask app file (for example, *president*).
+Inside *build*, you’ll see a folder that has the same name as your Flask route (for example, *president*).
 Open that folder.

 There are all your files, created by Frozen-Flask.